vkayy/vkdb/README.md

 It's best to make all interactions via `vkdb::Database`, or the `vkdb::Table` type via `vkdb::Database::getTable`, unless you just want to play around with vq (more on this later).

 > [!NOTE]
-> All database files will be stored in `vkdb::DATABASE_DIRECTORY`; you shouldn't tamper with this directory unless you want to move your databases between machines.
+> All database files will be stored in `_vkdb_database_directory`; you shouldn't tamper with this directory unless you want to move your databases between machines.

 ![database engine internals](docs/images/database-engine-internals.png)